tylerlong/eversite/README.rst

 - site_name: the name of you website
 - username: username of your evernote account
 - password: password of your evernote account
-- notebooks: notebooks in your evernote
+- links: links show on the header

 |